Next pack meeting: 28 March

-In the April to June 2016 quarter our easyfundraising raised Parbrook Cubs funds £137 – just by our supporters doing their normal shopping online.
+In the July to September 2016 quarter our easyfundraising raised Parbrook Cubs funds £84 – just by our supporters doing their normal shopping online.
 That’s why we call it painless fundraising.
-With Christmas shopping in full swing make sure that you click through from https://www.easyfundraising.org.uk/causes/parbrookcubs/ when you shop online.
+Make sure that you click through from https://www.easyfundraising.org.uk/causes/parbrookcubs/ when you shop online.
+The money we raise is used to subsidise our camps and expeditions.

 Skills challenge – work you can do at home